Liiteguard was founded by a former professional football player and a sports physiotherapist.

-The idea for the product originated in June 2016, when Christopher Geertsen sought out physiotherapist Nicklas Falkesgaard to get help for his long-standing knee problems.
+The idea for the product originated in June 2016, when Christopher Geertsen sought out physiotherapist Nicklas Falkesgaard to get help for long-standing knee problems.
 Along the way, they came to talk about some of the problems they both had experienced over and over again with many footballers.
 The mission was to create a product that could solve some of these problems.

-On the basis of our survey, we could conclude the following:
+From our survey, we could conclude the following:

 - 76% said it was important or very important that the shin guard was light